-In addition to the previously mentioned challenges, IoT technology faces several other issues.
+\textit{Other Challenges}\\ In addition to the previously mentioned challenges, IoT technology faces several other issues.
 The widespread adoption of IoT devices and technology, coupled with our increasingly reliant lifestyles, has led to users becoming highly dependent on IoT applications.
 This reliance is particularly critical in healthcare, where patients heavily depend on healthcare applications.
 Moreover, IoT devices can sometimes unexpectedly interfere with human activities, resulting in unanticipated and autonomous behaviors.
 The IoT network introduces ambiguity, making it challenging to distinguish between physical and virtual devices and even humans due to the ease of transformation between these categories.
-Quality and traffic control have become more complex due to the miniaturization and the huge number of IoT devices.
+Quality and traffic control have become more complex due to the miniaturization and huge number of IoT devices.
 Managing unique identifications for each IoT device is also a growing concern.
-Furthermore, IoT goes beyond geographical boundaries, with applications like healthcare offering services internationally.
-This global reach poses challenges for nations, as data generated within their borders can be collected and transmitted to service providers located anywhere in the world, raising issues related to data privacy and jurisdiction.
+Furthermore, the IoT goes beyond geographical boundaries, with applications like healthcare offering services internationally.
+Nations face challenges due to the global reach of IoT, as data generated within their borders can be collected and transmitted to service providers located anywhere in the world, giving rise to concerns regarding data privacy and jurisdiction.
 Addressing these multifaceted challenges will require careful consideration and international collaboration to ensure the effective and secure implementation of IoT technology.